 One of the biggest turn-offs for homebuyers is walking into a cluttered space.
-It’s just too difficult for many people to imagine themselves living in a house that’s already filled with other people’s belongings.
+It’s difficult for many people to imagine themselves living in a house that’s already filled with other people’s belongings.
+They immediately conclude that if your family can’t find room to put things away, your house must lack sufficient storage, while well-organized and partially empty closets will give the opposite impression.
 Fortunately, it’s not hard to declutter your home and boost its appeal to buyers.
-Here are some simple decluttering tips for people who are preparing to sell their home.
+Here are some simple de-cluttering tips:

 Tackle one room at a time

-Imagine you’re walking into your home for the first time–what’s the first thing you’ll see?
+Imagine you’re walking into your home for the first time – what’s the first thing you see?
 Start with the first room buyers will see and work your way through the house.
 By focusing on one room at a time, you can give each room your full attention and make the entire house look neat and inviting.

 Toss or keep

-There’s no better time to toss out items you just don’t use than right before you sell your home.
-It will make packing a lot easier for you and make your home more attractive to buyers.
-Use the same approach you’d use if you were clearing out your closet–create a ‘toss’ pile and a ‘keep’ pile, then add items accordingly.
+There’s no better time to toss out items you just don’t use than right before putting your home on the market.
+It will make your home more attractive to buyers, make packing a lot easier, and make moving easier and less expensive.
+Why move all that useless junk to a beautiful new home?
+Use the same approach you’d use if you were clearing out your closet – create a ‘toss’ pile and a ‘keep’ pile, then add items accordingly.
 Consider donating the ‘toss’ pile to charity or having a yard sale to clear the clutter and add a few dollars to your pocket.

 Consider renting storage

-If you have too much furniture for your home, or if you have items that you want out of the way while you’re trying to sell, consider renting a short term storage unit.
+If you have too much furniture for your home, or if you have items that you want to keep but that need to be out of the way while you’re trying to sell, consider renting a short term storage unit.
 You can store everything you don’t need in there and make your house feel much less cluttered.
 As an added bonus, if you box up these items, they’ll be ready for relocation to your new home when you’re ready to move in.

-It may feel like an inconvenience now, but if it helps you sell your home more quickly, won’t it be worth it?
+It may feel like an inconvenience now, but if it helps you sell your home more quickly, and for more money, won’t it be worth it?
 Besides, you may find that you like the way your home feels sans clutter.
 You may even decide to keep your new place clutter free, at least for a little while.

 For more great tips on getting your home ready to go on the market, visit Prep’N’Sell today.Back